vinodhygs/newproject_ygs/README.md

 # newproject_ygs
-This repository is for practicing the GitHub Flow new
+This repository is for practicing the GitHub Flow old